bruno-ruotolo/instagram/README.md

 ## How to run

 1. Clone this repository
-2. Open de index.html file on your browser or use the Live Server extension on VS CODE.
+2. Open the index.html file on your browser or use the Live Server extension on VS CODE.